troykyo/dssloopholes.github.io/category/business/Economic resilience.md

 #### Embracing Sustainability and Ethical Practices

 Economic resilience in the fashion domain is closely tied to sustainability and ethical practices.
-Fashion businesses that prioritize sustainable sourcing, responsible manufacturing, and ethical labor practices are better positioned to navigate evolving consumer expectations and regulatory requirements.
-By incorporating sustainable practices, fashion companies can enhance their reputation, attract conscious consumers, and mitigate the risks associated with changing societal values and environmental concerns.
+Fashion businesses that prioritize sustainable sourcing, responsible manufacturing, and ethical labor practices are better positioned to navigate evolving user expectations and regulatory requirements.
+By incorporating sustainable practices, fashion companies can enhance their reputation, attract conscious users, and mitigate the risks associated with changing societal values and environmental concerns.

 #### Innovation and Technology Adoption